Campervan Heating Options

 A range of Mr. Buddy Heater Options can be found on Amazon

 The Mr. Buddy Heater is one of the most popular options for van life due to its ease of use and portability.
 If you are like this heater, we recommend using it with an extended hose so that you can hook it up to a full-size propane cylinder.

 - Low, medium, and high heat level control knob for steady temperatures

 These furnaces operate much like a home furnace.
 They require a bit of effort to install but can be a great option for your vehicle.
 Again, please be aware that you should install a CO and Natural gas detector in your vehicle.
-Just google Propane Furnace Dangers and you will come across a lot of stories like this one from Roadtreking.com.
-You should also regularly inspect your propane lines for leaks or signs of damage, especially the rubber lines you have.
+Just google Propane Furnace Dangers and you will come across a lot of horror stories which is why a campervan carbon monoxide detector is essential!
+You should also regularly inspect your propane lines for leaks or signs of damage, especially any rubber lines you have.

 The Propex Furnaces can be mounted externally (model HS211) underneath the vehicle freeing up valuable interior space, this also has the major benefit of helping to reduce the condensation build-up that can be generated from burning propane or other natural gases.
 The furnace is a propane-fired blown air heating system.
 Offering energy-efficient thermostatically controlled blown hot air totally independent of the engine.
 These particular furnaces are designed especially for recreational vehicle use.